-English 2342.152 - Introduction to Drama Summer II 2018 Dr. Roy Bearden-White / Department of English Internet Class Note: The material in this course at times features images and language that were expressly designed to be controversial; please be aware of this before you enroll.
-Required Texts and Resources: Gainor, J. Ellen, et. al., eds.
-The Norton Anthology of Drama.
-2nd ed.
-New York: W.W.
-Norton & Company, 2014.
-ISBN: 978-0-393-92341-4 Plays to be studied:
+English 2342.152 - Introduction to Drama Summer II 2019 Dr. Roy Bearden-White / Department of English Internet Class Note: The material in this course at times features images and language that were expressly designed to be controversial; please be aware of this before you enroll.
+Required Texts and Resources: